 NO PLACE LIKE HOME

-They know me here, like Cheers, I don’t have to tell them my name.
-My prescription was ready.
+They know me here.
+Like Cheers, I don’t have to tell them my name and my prescription was ready.
 As I left, the old man opened the door for me and said, “You’re nice.”
 Hmmm, nice and pretty judged by an octogenarian, what more could I ask for?

 Ephesians 4:32, “Be kind to one another, tender-hearted, forgiving each other, just as God in Christ also has forgiven you.”
 NASB